 For smaller organisations and home users, you can generally change the default password by logging into the web interface for the device (often located at 192.168.1.1 or 192.168.1.254)

-This question relates to Firewalls and Routers as well as Laptops and Desktops.
+This question relates to Firewalls and Routers, as well as End User Devices and Servers that can be accessed through services advertised by the firewall.

 So, as well as describing the process to change any suspected end-user account password, also include the process for changing firewall and associated services credentials as these may be performed by different roles.

 Please do not forget to include the process here.
-For example, “… we call our IT support team immediately” or “our security team follow the procedures covered by our incident response policy” is only half the story.
+For example, only stating “… we call our IT support team immediately” or “our security team follow the procedures covered by our incident response policy” is not sufficient.
 We also need to know how would such a need be reported, and who (role) would reset the password, and who (role) would check it had been done.
+For example “… the Managing Director informs the Outsourced IT Provider who confirms it has been changed via email”

 This question is often mis-read due to the double negative.
 If you have fully documented all services that are advertised to the internet (from a network for which you are responsible) then answer “No”.
 Answering “Yes” would be informing us that the company is unsure what ports/services are open.